osposweb/osposweb.github.io/DOCS-USERS-Getting-Started-installations.md

 ## Local Docker install

-Docker deploy its a *nix like environment due Docker runs natively on mac and linux.
+Docker deploy its a *nix like environment due Docker runs natively on mac and linux.. **If you dont want to mess with that read [installation-notes-for-impatients](#installation-notes-for-impatients) section**

 1. **Terminal** windows must be open: in MacOSX at Finder->Accesories->Terminal in Linux at Menu->SystemTools->Terminal, then a window with prompt will show, in Linux flavors must gain root access only for next step with `sudo su` command
 2. **Dependences** install: docker.io, please refer to the docker documentation for better instructions: in MAC all included in `docker.img` file by launching it, drag Moby the whale to the Applications folder and later relaunch service from Finder, in Linux for Deb and RPM based distribution are `apt-get install docker.io` or/and `yum-config-manager --add-repo https://download.docker.com/linux/centos/docker-ce.repo;yum install -y docker-ce` respectively, oldstable deb distributions may need "backports" or "external" repositories.
 After install hit "CRTL+D" to out from root account.